Guides/Edit your website/Editor/Use the editor/Fix content added to a template instead of a page

 1. Return to Appearance → Editor.

-2. Select Templates and open the same template again.
+2. In the left sidebar, click the Templates option and open the same template again.

 3. Select and delete the content you previously added.

-4. Add the Content block to the template — this is a placeholder for templates to control where the content appears on specific pages.
+4. Add the Content block to the template — this is a placeholder that controls where each page’s content appears.

 Reset the template if needed